Big band remote: Broadcast venues

+Starting in 1929, Guy Lombardo begin a series of annual New Year's Eve remote broadcasts of his "sweet" big-band music from several venues in New York City.
+Featuring his Royal Canadians Orchestra, Lombardo's performances continued for nearly half a century.
+From 1929 to 1959, his earliest broadcasts originated live on both the CBS and NBC radio networks from the Roosevelt Grill at the Roosevelt Hotel and were subsequently followed by both live radio and television broadcasts on the CBS network from the Ballroom at the Waldorf Astoria Hotel from 1959 until 1976.

+Due to the widespread popularity of these broadcasts Lombardo earned the nickname "Mr. New Year's Eve".

 By 1930, Ben Bernie was heard in weekly remotes from Manhattan's Roosevelt Hotel.
 On November 24, 1937, Glenn Miller did a remote on NBC from Boston's Raymor Ballroom on Huntington Avenue (one block from Symphony Hall).
 On the west coast, Shep Fields and his Rippling Rhythm Orchestra could be heard in 1938 while broadcasting from the Los Angeles Biltmore Hotel after filming The Big Broadcast of 1938 in Hollywood.
+By 1945, Fields' live performances at the famed Copacabana nightclub in New York City were also broadcast on the WOR Radio Network.

 Glen Island Casino

 The Glen Island casino was billed as "the mecca for music moderns" and fans from coast to coast knew that it was "just off Shore Road in New Rochelle, New York".
 Glen Island represented glamor and prestige, where only the best and most popular bands were featured.
 The casino was also considered the springboard to success for many big bands of 1930s, including those of Ozzie Nelson, Charlie Barnet, Claude Thornhill, Les Brown and the Dorsey Brothers.
 In March 1939, Glenn Miller and his orchestra gained their big break when they were chosen to play a summer season at Glen Island.
 Both NBC and Mutual broadcast Miller and his orchestra from the casino, an unusual dual-network remote with some 1,800 people present in the Casino ballroom.
 Glen Gray's Casa Loma Orchestra played at Glen Island along the water's edge almost every night.
+In addition, Shep Fields introduced a reconfiguration of his Rippling Rhythm Orchestra with the vocalist Toni Arden at the Glen Island Casino in 1947.